Sonosfera

 You get the perfect, relaxing atmosphere for treatments without the anxiety of a random inappropriate track playing mid-service.
 You can browse our music style to hear exactly what this sounds like.

 Stop risking an AED 10,000 fine.
 Try Sonosfera free for 14 days.
-From £19.99/month (approx AED 93).
-All commercial licensing included.
+From AED 99/month.
+Sonosfera catalogue playback covered for eligible paid accounts.

 Q: Do I need a music licence for my salon in Dubai?
 A: Yes.
 If customers or staff can hear recorded music, you need commercial permission.
 You can either negotiate with local bodies like EMRA, or use a direct-licensed platform that clears the rights for you automatically.